mvelarde238/mv23theme/readme.txt

 **************************************************************************************************
 CHANGELOG
 **************************************************************************************************
+23.8.122 23-03-03
+- fix scroll-animations: tween element could be the same as trigger element

 23.8.122 23-02-21
 - New Row settings: widths in mobile and tablet for 4 columns
 - Search Result basic style